JChafin87/BaseballStatFinder/README.md

 | BA   |  Total Batting Average recorded in this season. |
 | SLG   |  Total Slugging Percentage recorded this season. |

+#Challenges

+The major design challenge for this application was dealing with the user's operator choice (\<= or \>=).
+Since operators aren't data types in Java, a bit of creativity was needed.
+With three paramater options and two options for each operator, "/<=" was stored as "0" and "\>=" was saved as "1".
+A switch case was then used to obtain the correct data, such as "000" if all operators were "\<=" or "111" if all operators were "\>=".

 #Credits

 Thank you to Sean Lahman for supplying the amazing data.
 The dataset used in this application is a subset of data that can be found by [visiting Sean Lahman's site](http://www.seanlahman.com/baseball-archive/statistics/).